TomasVotruba/tomasvotruba.com/source/_posts/2018/2018-08-04-stylish-and-standard-console-output-with-symfony-style.md

 }
 ```

-### 4. CustomStyle with SymfonyStyle
+### 4. Show Your Style

-Last little details that makes the whole experience smooth.
-In Rector we used Symfony style, but we needed to add just one extra method.
-We could have 2 services but that extra burden for the contributors... but **we don't make the user think**.
+Last little detail that makes the whole experience nice and smooth.
+EasyCodingStandard uses SymfonyStyle, but it needed to add 1 extra method.

+- There could be 2 services but that extra burden for the contributors... but **we don't make the user think**.
-You can try composition, but you'd have to replicate to many public methods.
-I've tried it, used it and it shoot me back with too much maintenance.
-So instead we go for extension:
+- Then I tried composition, so I had to replicate many public methods.
+It shoots me back with too much maintenance and duplicated code.
+- After seeing these options, I've happily settled with extension:

 ```php
 final class OurStyle extends SymfonyStyle